 Kandy is also a starting point of one of the most iconic train rides in the world, the Kandy to Ella route.

-A city located in the center of the so-called Cultural Triangle, with corners being former capital cities of Sinhalese civilization, Kandy, Polonnaruwa, and Anuradhapura; is the perfect spot for exploring the ancient history of Sri Lanka.
+This is one of must things to do in Sri Lanka in June, A city located in the center of the so-called Cultural Triangle, with corners being former capital cities of Sinhalese civilization, Kandy, Polonnaruwa, and Anuradhapura; is the perfect spot for exploring the ancient history of Sri Lanka.

 Especially if you have in mind that these three corners are just a little bit over an hour’s drive away.
 But the city itself has a few historical monuments worth seeing.